Kevin Powell: Writing

 While The Real World was still in production, Powell was tapped to join VIBE magazine, launched under the leadership of Quincy Jones.
-From 1992-1996, Powell worked as part of the magazine's editorial team.
+From 1992 to 1996, Powell worked as part of the magazine's editorial team.
 His cover story on the group Naughty-By-Nature appeared in the first issue of the publication.
-He wrote the magazine’s first profile of Snoop Dogg and went on to report on notable figures in hip hop and black music both in print and on television as host and producer of HBOs “VIBE Five” TV segments.
+He wrote the magazine's first profile of Snoop Dogg and went on to report on notable figures in hip hop and black music, both in print and on television as host and producer of HBOs “VIBE Five” TV segments.

 Powell wrote a series of cover stories on rapper Tupac Shakur.
-Of his relationship with Shakur, Powell explained, “He said to me in that first interview that he wanted me to be Alex Haley as in Alex Haley of "Roots" to his Malcolm X because I think he knew from the very beginning 'I have a very short window to live.' ” Powell’s first VIBE cover story on Shakur was the 1994, "Is Tupac Crazy or Just Misunderstood?"
-His 1995 cover story on Shakur, “Ready to Live,” – featuring an interview conducted while Shakur was jailed in Riker’s Island – became one of the magazine’s bestsellers.
-His third and last before the rapper’s murder was the 1996, “Live From Death Row,” a cover with Shakur, Suge Knight, Snoop Dogg and Dr. Dre in a shoot inspired by the movie poster for Goodfellas.
-In 2016, to commemorate the 20th anniversary of Shakur’s death, VIBE published “Prayer, Passion, Purpose,” Powell’s previously unreleased interview following Shakur’s release from Riker’s Island in 1996.
+Of his relationship with Shakur, Powell explained: ″He said to me in that first interview that he wanted me to be Alex Haley as in Alex Haley of "Roots" to his Malcolm X because I think he knew from the very beginning 'I have a very short window to live.″ Powell's first VIBE cover story on Shakur was the 1994, "Is Tupac Crazy or Just Misunderstood?"
+Powell's 1995 cover story on Shakur, "Ready to Live", – featuring an interview conducted while Shakur was jailed in Rikers Island – became one of the magazine's bestsellers.
+His third and last before the rapper's murder was the 1996, “Live From Death Row", a cover with Shakur, Suge Knight, Snoop Dogg and Dr. Dre in a shoot inspired by the movie poster for Goodfellas.
+In 2016, to commemorate the 20th anniversary of Shakur's death, VIBE published "Prayer, Passion, Purpose", Powell's previously unreleased interview following Shakur's release from Rikers Island in 1996.

 Powell wrote for Esquire, Newsweek, The Washington Post, Essence, Rolling Stone, New York Amsterdam News, Ebony, TIME, CNN.com, ESPN.com, BBC, The Washington Post, The New York Times, and Huffington Post.
-Powell’s articles evolved to draw connections between contemporary pop culture, and the heritage of black artists and writers, such as the Ebony magazine piece “Black Music’s Bosses, Legends and Game Changers.”
-He wrote the 2006 story of comedian Dave Chappelle's return to the public spotlight, in Esquire magazine: “Heaven Hell Dave Chappelle: The Agonizing Return of the Funniest Man in America.”
+Powell's articles evolved to draw connections between contemporary pop culture, and the heritage of black artists and writers, such as the Ebony magazine piece "Black Music's Bosses, Legends and Game Changers".
+He wrote the 2006 story of comedian Dave Chappelle's return to the public spotlight, in Esquire magazine: "Heaven Hell Dave Chappelle: The Agonizing Return of the Funniest Man in America".